-Grounds for Revocation of Parking Privilege
+Grounds for Revocation of Parking Privilege:

 Students who violate any parking-lot signage will be subject to towing at owners' expense and/or the loss of parking-lot privileges.
-CECCS assumes no responsibility for and assumes no liability arising from fire, theft, vandalism, damage or loss of any vehicle or any article left therein while located on school property or while in tow.
+CEC Inverness assumes no responsibility for and assumes no liability arising from fire, theft, vandalism, damage or loss of any vehicle or any article left therein while located on school property or while in tow.

-- Any behavior, on or off school grounds, which threatens the health and safety of individuals such as careless driving or speeding, theft, or damage to property. - Possession of a weapon or possession, use, sale or the distribution of alcohol, drugs or controlled substances, drug paraphernalia, or any other contraband.

-- Continued and willful disobedience of parking lot rules, especially those relating to speed exceeding 5 MPH, parking in fire lanes or handicap spaces, loitering, littering, parking in areas not designated for student parking, or improper displaying of the parking permit. - Selling or lending a parking permit to anyone who is restricted from parking on campus.
-The recipient of the parking permit will also be subject to disciplinary actions.
+- Any behavior, on or off school grounds, which threatens the health and safety of individuals such as careless driving or speeding, theft, or damage to property. - Possession of a weapon or possession, use, sale or the distribution of alcohol, drugs or controlled substances, drug paraphernalia, or any other contraband. - Continued and willful disobedience of parking lot rules, especially those relating to speed exceeding 5 MPH, parking in fire lanes or handicap spaces, loitering, littering, parking in areas not designated for student parking, or improper displaying of the parking permit. - Selling or lending a parking permit to anyone who is restricted from parking on campus.
+The recipient of the parking permit will also be subject to disciplinary actions. - Students who violate any parking-lot signage will be subject to towing at owners' expense and/or the loss of parking-lot privileges.

 Routine patrolling of student parking lots and an open view inspection of student vehicles will be permitted at all times.
-In accordance with the rights of students under state and federal laws, vehicles on campus are subjected to drug dog's suspicionless searches, to conduct mass, general, or random screenings of vehicles for the sniffs by dogs trained to alert at the scent of drugs, alcohol, explosives, or other contraband.
+In accordance with the rights of students under state and federal laws, vehicles on campus are subject to drug dog's suspicionless searches, to conduct mass, general, or random screenings of vehicles for the scent of drugs, alcohol, explosives, or other contraband.

-Societies/Gang Activity
+Secret Societies/Gang Activity

 CEC strives to keep all schools and students free from the threat or harmful influence of any groups or gangs that advocate drug use, violence, or disruptive behavior.
-The Head of School or designee will take reasonable steps to deter gang intimidation of students and confrontations between members of different gangs on school grounds, in school vehicles, and at school-sanctioned activities and events.
+The Head of School, or designee, will take reasonable steps to deter gang intimidation of students and confrontations between members of different gangs on school grounds, in school vehicles, and at school-sanctioned activities and events.

-The presence of any apparel, jewelry, accessory, notebook, or manner of grooming that, by virtue of its color, arrangement, trademark or any other attribute, denotes membership in gangs that advocate drug use, violence, or disruptive behavior is prohibited on school grounds, in school vehicles and at school-sanctioned activities and events.
+The presence of any apparel, jewelry, accessory, notebook, or manner of grooming that by virtue of its color, arrangement, trademark, or any other attribute, denotes membership in gangs that advocate drug use, violence, or disruptive behavior is prohibited on school grounds, in school vehicles and at school-sanctioned activities/events.
 See CEC policy Student Code of Conduct and Discipline.